Year 3 class

 All individuals

-Each child enters Year Three at a different stage.
+Each child enters Year 3 at a different stage.
 Therefore we treat every child as an individual and plan to cater for their individual needs.
 We understand that every child learns in a different way and has different interests and it is our aim to adapt our teaching to suit the children.
 We encourage their independence throughout, allowing them to take ownership of their learning and achievements and to understand how to solve problems on their own.

 Rules and Routines